10 Best Practices for Usability Testing

 What Makes Usability Important?

 Usability has a tremendous impact on user experience (UX).
 Poor usability means a bad UX.
 And a bad UX means millions of dollars you can potentially lose.
-This is true for digital and physical products and systems including websites, mobile apps, ticket machines, and so on.
+This is true for digital and physical products and systems including websites, mobile apps, ticket machines, POS system design, and so on.

-In a nutshell, good usability is a marriage of multiple factors: intuitive design, the ease of learning, the efficiency of use, memorability, error frequency, error severity, and user satisfaction.
+In a nutshell, good usability is a marriage of multiple factors: intuitive design, ease of learning, efficiency of use, memorability, error frequency, error severity, and user satisfaction.

 What Are the Benefits?